andrew-bortvin/mbp23.github.io/syllabus.md

 ## Course Description

-so descriptive
+Population biologists study the dynamics of how populations behave and change, but these processes are often too complex for direct observation.
+Computational tools are therefore essential to the study of biological populations as they allow for study across time scales far beyond what can be observed.
+Students will be introduced to computational biology, using the fundamentals of coding in the Python programming language.
+We will apply this code in developing simulations of biological populations, including invasive species and cancerous tumors.
+Students will enact and observe the effects of various parameters (e.g., mutation, environmental pressure, behavior, random chance) on their populations.
+We will also explore how these models can be applied in other fields, and how biology makes use of models from fields including linguistics and economics.
+Upon completing the course, students will be prepared to independently continue learning more advanced programming concepts.
+Prior programming experience is not required.
+Students from all departments and at all levels (including freshmen undergraduates) are welcome.

 ## Class Structure

 **How are lectures organized** - in class lecture; live coding; time to work independently;

-**+How are assignments organized** - a set of exercises everyone is expected to do; advanced exercises - do these
+**How are assignments organized** - a set of exercises everyone is expected to do; advanced exercises - do these

 For this course, we will be using Google Colab for in-class live coding and to distribute assignments.
 To submit assignments, you can submit a link to your notebook.
 If you have previous coding experience and are more comfortable using a local Python installation, feel free to do so.
 For assignments, please submit a copy of your scripts along with all output and text files with written answers, when appropriate.